 The top-down Financial Volatility measure seeks to ensure that transactions entered into and risk exposures acquired in pursuit of the agreed strategy will permit the Bank to remain profitable even under severe market or economic stress conditions.
 The second element to the setting of risk appetite in BACB is an extensive system of Scope and Scale measures, which is a risk management approach that seeks to formally review and control business activities to ensure that they are within BACB's approved mandate (i.e. aligned to the expectations of the shareholders and any other relevant external stakeholders), and are of an appropriate scale (relative to the risk and reward of the underlying activities).
 In other words, it is a measure of the willingness of the Bank to accept certain types of risk.
 BACB will achieve this by using limits and triggers to avoid concentrations which would be out of line with external expectations, and which may lead to unexpected losses of a scale that would be detrimental to the stability of the Bank.
-The Bank expresses these Scope and Scale measures through a number of key measures which define the level of risk acceptable across three categories as set out below.
-These measures are being integrated into decision making, monitoring and reporting processes, with early warning trigger levels set to drive any required corrective action before overall tolerance levels are reached.
+The Bank expresses these Scope and Scale measures through a number of key measures which define the level of risk acceptable across the Principal Risk Types set out below.
+These measures are integrated into decision making, monitoring and reporting processes, with early warning trigger levels set to drive any required corrective action before overall tolerance levels are reached.
 Appendix II sets out a number of the key measures that are used to monitor the Bank's risk profile.

-The risks to the Bank resulting from the political situation in Libya are considered in more detail in the Strategic Report and in Note 2 of the Annual Report and Financial Statements.
+The risks to the Bank resulting from the ongoing political uncertainty in Libya, the home of the Bank's principal shareholder, are considered in more detail in the Strategic Report and in Note 2 of the Annual Report and Financial Statements.